seqeralabs/nf-tower-aws/forge/README.md

 ### IAM Role Configuration

-Seqera Platform Batch Forge by default creates and manages the lifecycle of IAM Roles & Policies used by Nextflow pipelines in Compute Environments.
+Seqera Forge can create and manage the IAM roles needed for your pipelines.
+If you want to restrict this, you can limit the role creation to a specific path or prefix.
 During Compute Environment creation, you can optionally define pre-provisioned roles for your Compute Environment, Head Job, and Instance profile, eliminating the need for these permissions.

 If you want to allow Forge to manage IAM roles but restrict the resources it can create to only specific, you can use the following policy: